 Angel:Bonanza?
 Fifteen years on the air not mean anything to anyone here?
 Okay, now I feel old.

 The second season of The Wire introduces us to Ukrainian gangster Sergei, who is addressed as Boris several times, either by stupid punks or by detectives looking to mess with him.
-Sergei always responds with a long suffering sigh and the question "Boris.
+For a hardened mob enforcer with a history of cutting off the hands and faces of his victims, Sergei responds surprisingly gently.
+Instead of lashing out, he tends to give a long suffering sigh or say in confusion "Boris.
 Why is it always Boris?"

 The Castle episode "Target" features a character named "Bram Stoker".
 Many people have mentioned the author to him.